-So what’s new in this article?
+So, what’s new in this article?
 We will discuss with you some amazing safety mechanisms and precautionary gadgets that will ensure you a safe and enjoyable experience with your new pressure cooker.

-Pressure Cookers in Olden Days
+Pressure Cookers in the Days of Old

-Pressure cooker production shot up after the end of World War 2.
+Pressure cooker production shot up after the end of World War II.
 Manufacturers who were previously making war equipment switched to making pressure cookers.
 This was the time when pressure cookers actually hit the markets with a bang.
 Production increased and stores made a great sale out of these pressure cookers.
 On top of that, people started selling their old pressure cookers in garage sales.

 However, the manufacturers did not have enough to engineer the pressure cookers in a way that they were completely safe.
 Therefore, regardless of the sales, the quality of these pressure cookers was questionable.
 Some concerning factors about these pressure cookers were:

-- It was made out of aluminum which tends to react with the food inside.
+- It was made out of aluminum which tends to react with the food inside

-- The safety measures and precautions were nowhere to be found and therefore, these pressure cookers posed a serious threat to human lives.
+- The safety measures and precautions were nowhere to be found and therefore, these pressure cookers posed a serious threat to human lives

 Modern Pressure Cookers